Cheryl R. Dennison Himmelfarb, RN, ANP, PhD, FAHA, FPCNA, FAAN

 Johns Hopkins University School of Nursing, Baltimore, MD

-The group delineated the following key elements of cardiovascular nursing: 1) development of programs that promote heart health; 2) education and counseling about heart health; 3) interventions that reduce risk factors; 4) individualized evidence-based interventions that maintain or improve physiologic, psychological, and psychosocial health; 5) interventions that facilitate and optimize behavioral change and treatment adherence over time; 6) conducting research; and 7) advocacy to support patients and families during the planning, implementation, and evaluation of their care.
+In this document, with PCNA representation, the workgroup delineated the following key elements of cardiovascular nursing: 1) development of programs that promote heart health; 2) education and counseling about heart health; 3) interventions that reduce risk factors; 4) individualized evidence-based interventions that maintain or improve physiologic, psychological, and psychosocial health; 5) interventions that facilitate and optimize behavioral change and treatment adherence over time; 6) conducting research; and 7) advocacy to support patients and families during the planning, implementation, and evaluation of their care.
 Excellence in cardiovascular nursing requires advanced cardiovascular knowledge and skills.
-PCNA is committed to the continuing education and support of nurses so they may successfully rise to this challenge.

 In recognition of the individual and collective contributions that nurses have made in CVD and stroke prevention and the promise of empowering nurses as global cardiovascular leaders, the PCNA has established the Global Cardiovascular Nursing Leadership Forum (GCNLF).2

 The GCNLF is designed to champion a global nursing movement for CVD and stroke prevention across the lifespan of individuals and families from both developed and developing countries.
 The GCNLF is promoting a master plan for international nursing organizations to identify and facilitate optimal ways in which nurses and nursing organizations can be more effective in CVD and stroke prevention worldwide.
 The long-term goals of this forum are to elevate the role of cardiovascular and stroke nursing globally and to affect CVD prevention and treatment around the world.